 Is Your Incubator Really Startup Experienced?

-It’s actually really interesting when you take a hard look at startup incubators and their management/advisory teams.
-It might be cool chatter in business media for a guy like Bob McDonald, former CEO of P&G to be named the Chair of the Cincinnati-based, P&G sponsored incubator, Cintrifuse.
-It certainly gets everyone’s name in the local press for a minute.
+It’s actually really interesting when you take a hard look at a lot of startup incubators and their management/advisory teams.
+It might be cool chatter in business media, but what the hell does any of the corporate career nameplates on the board of the average startup incubator know about a startup?

 It’s not about the font and color of your logo.
 A startup founder is a carney barker, door banging salesman.
 Door-to-door salesman?
 YEP!
 Jam your foot in the door as the housewife is slamming it and dump that can of dirt on her carpet so you can demonstrate your vacuum cleaner!
 BUT WAIT!
 THERE’S MORE!
 SHAMWOW!